|Formal setting with fish course

 only still exist at formal state occasions.
 Think of it as a ceremonial performance with an elaborate setting, complex

 script, cast and wardrobe.
 That doesn't mean that you can't come close with a little less formality.
-One
+One big difference

-will describe the elements that you must include to call it formal.
+elements that you must include to call it formal.

-Lady Virginia recommends a 8 to 10 inch drop as that will just brush the top of the lap when the guest is seated.
+recommends a 8 to 10 inch drop as that will just brush the top of the lap when the guest is seated.

 - You must have a centerpiece.
 This can be flowers, fruit or some ceramic